How to survive while your nightmares vanish in 4 clear steps

 “Don’t be afraid.”
 Luke 2:10

-There has to be a powerful reason to believe someone who says “Don’t be afraid.”
-Whether the issue is financial chaos or any other crisis.
+There has to be a powerful reason to believe someone who says, “Don’t be afraid.”

-Early in my life, I willingly thrust my whole being on who this angel announced.
+Early in my life, I willingly thrust my whole being into this person, Jesus.

-My faith stabilizes my mind to think clearly in an avalanche.
+My faith stabilizes my heart and mind so that I can think clearly in an avalanche.

-I know His presence is with me at all times no matter what problems I face.
+I know His presence is always with me, no matter my problems.

 2. Let go of heavy equipment